form-follows-function/unicron/README.md

 # Unicron

-#### Unicron is an interactive utility application to help manage and edit background processes on macOS which are handled by the system's launchd process.
+## Unicron is an interactive utility application to help manage and edit background processes on macOS.

-##### These jobs are called daemons and agents and work on different user levels such as the current user, administrator or system.
+### These jobs are called daemons and agents, which are handled by the system's launchd process.
+They work on different user levels such as the current user, administrator or system.
 Unicron aims to handle background processes, strengthen security and simplify repeating tasks.

-##### BUILDING FROM SOURCE
+## Building from source

 The following modules have to be installed via pip: